The tiny table. 14th February 2022.

 Dare to be honest with me!

-I am still stuck, clearly still in pain.
+I am stuck, clearly still in pain.

 I believe this enactment of an avoidant-defensive response is unethical.

 We are taught that non-disclosure is part of our job, but on the other hand, as therapists it is up to us to dig deep into 'our therapy culture' and ask ourselves, why do we do what we do, and is this the right way here and now?
+Instead here we are, fixed like flies in amber, trapped in our roles; in this room I feel crucified, nailed down.

 I felt as if my brave and constant heart was being squeezed dry, unable to beat, unable to receive oxygen.